Wedding band Jellyroll drops trademark lawsuit against Jelly Roll

 Billboard reports that Titchenell claimed in a statement that he'd reached an "amicable agreement" with the award-winning singer and that he'd continue using the name Jellyroll Band for his wedding business.

-The court documents connected to the suit being dropped don't mention anything about a settlement, and Jelly Roll's lawyer doesn't appear to have signed them.
-Titchenell's lawyer, Stephen Levin, tells ABC Audio, "Mr. DeFord's lawyer did not sign the dismissal because Mr. DeFord was never served with the lawsuit.
-We were already in discussions with Mr. DeFord's representatives when the suit was filed and thus there was no immediate need to serve Mr. DeFord."
+However, the court documents connected to the suit being dropped don't mention anything about a settlement, and Jelly Roll's lawyer doesn't appear to have signed them.
+ABC Audio has reached out to Titchenell's lawyer.

-He added, "Suffice it to say that the matter was amicably resolved to the satisfaction of both parties."

 As previously reported, Titchenell's initial complaint claimed that his band had been performing under the name Jellyroll since 1980; he trademarked the name in 2010.
 Jelly Roll the singer, who got his nickname from his mother, began releasing mixtapes under that name in 2003.
 Titchenell claims that by using the name, Jelly Roll was violating his trademark.